This store requires javascript to be enabled for some features to work correctly.

 Green Social Prescribing

 The 5th NatureMind UK Green Social Prescribing Summit will take place on Monday 5th October 2026 at YHA Castleton, Hope Valley.
-More details on speakers and the agenda for the day will be available on this page soon, and will be shared via email if you sign up for latest news below.
-We will also be making a call for proposals, and ticket sales will go live on 1st June.
+More details on speakers and the agenda for the day will be shared soon, and via email if you sign up for the latest updates below.

 This evidence base review - featured at NatureMind 2025 - summarises the academic evidence that underpins the Mind Over Mountains approach, and in particular the associations between the elements of that model (nature, physical activity, human connection, mindfulness, and professional coaching and counselling) and mental health recovery.
 It also briefly explores the potential implications of the charity’s approach in tackling health inequalities.
 Where appropriate, this review also seeks to highlight gaps in current literature and evidence.
 View report online here.